Native Invader: Inspiration

-Regarding writing the songs, Amos has said that "there’s an intake and an outtake period.
-That’s when I’m finding works.
+Regarding writing the songs, Amos has said that "[T]here's an intake and an outtake period.
+That's when I'm finding works.
 So there was a deluge for Native Invader after quite a while of waiting for the muses to come.
-And then once things aligned and there was enough pressure [from] what was going on in the world and what happened to Mary, then all of a sudden, it’s kismet and it all lined up.
-Now, it doesn’t always work like that where it comes as a rush where I’m working on 7 songs at a time but that’s what started to happen and you start filing really quickly and go ‘Oh, you’re not a part of this structure are you.
+And then once things aligned and there was enough pressure [from] what was going on in the world and what happened to Mary, then all of a sudden, it's kismet and it all lined up.
+Now, it doesn't always work like that where it comes as a rush where I'm working on 7 songs at a time but that's what started to happen and you start filing really quickly and go 'Oh, you're not a part of this structure are you.
 Oh, no you are!
 You’re a "Reindeer King"!
-You’re three different songs at once!"
+You're three different songs at once!'"